mia-platform/documentation/docs/dev_portal/requests_management.md

 When you select a received request, you will be able to see, along with all the request information, a **Manage Permissions** link.

-This link, which can be configured from the design section of the console, aims at speeding up the [API token generation](./api_token_generation.md) process.
+This link, which can be configured from the design area of the console, aims at speeding up the [API token generation](./api_token_generation.md) process.
 Its role is to redirect the user managing the requests to the page where he/she will be able to give users access privileges for a certain component.

 ![manage permissions](./img/manage_permissions.png)